medicare special enrollment periods

 You Can Get Other Health Insurance

-• You have the chance to enroll in coverage offered by your employer or union.
+• You can enroll in coverage offered by your employer or union.

 • You have or are enrolling in other prescription drug coverage as good as Medicare’s prescription drug coverage.